 Experienced IBCLCs usually only need to 'brush up' on a few subjects.

-Each of the first 4 Practice Exams relate to specific sections of the IBLCE Exam Blueprint.
+Each of the first 4 Practice Exams relates to specific sections of the IBLCE Exam content outline.

-The other two Practice Exams cover topics which students indicated they wanted more practice.
+The other two Practice Exams cover topics in which students indicated they wanted more practice.
 The following is a guide to what is covered in each of the first 4 Practice Exams.
-When you review your Practice Exam results you should be able to tell in which of the IBLCE Blueprint topics you need more review time.
-The additional Practice Exams cover varying topics covered in the IBLCE blueprint.
+When you review your Practice Exam results you should be able to tell in which of the IBLCE content outline topics you need more review time.
+The additional Practice Exams cover varying topics covered in the IBLCE content outline.

 Exam Practice A